Upper Sûre Natural Park

-The Upper Sûre Natural Park (Naturpark Uewersauer, Parc Naturel de la Haute-Sûre, Naturpark Obersauer) is a national park in north-western Luxembourg.
-Located in the Oesling region, the park is primarily an area of conservation and a specially protected area for wild birds.
+The Upper Sûre Natural Park (Naturpark Uewersauer, Parc Naturel de la Haute-Sûre, Naturpark Obersauer) is a national park in the Éislek region of north-western Luxembourg.

+Environment

-At the heart of the park is the Upper Sûre Lake, the largest area of water in Luxembourg.
+The heart of the park is the Upper Sûre Lake, the largest area of water in Luxembourg.
+It is primarily an area of conservation and a specially protected area for wild birds.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of hazel grouse, black storks, ospreys, European honey-buzzards and middle spotted woodpeckers.

 Objectives

 The objectives of the park are threefold: